 Rates for capital allowance in Nigeria

 In financial accounting, a business can depreciate its fixed assets with a straight-line method or reducing balance method or units of production.
 However, the principle is different for calculating the capital allowance.
 All taxpayers must use the same rate.
-Schedule II of Companies Income Tax Act 2004 contains the capital allowance rates in Nigeria for qualifying capital expenditure.
+Schedule II of the Companies Income Tax Act 2004 contains the capital allowance rates in Nigeria for qualifying capital expenditure.

 Capital allowance rates